WATCH: Gov. Hutchinson’s daily COVID-19 briefing

 LITTLE ROCK, Ark.
-(KAIT) - Gov. Asa Hutchinson updates the public on the state’s response to the coronavirus, including the latest cases of COVID-19 and deaths.
+(KAIT) - Dr. Jose Romero, Secretary of Health, and Dr. Jennifer Dillaha, State Epidemiologist, update the public at 1:30 p.m. on the state’s response to the coronavirus, including the latest cases of COVID-19 and deaths.

-Hutchinson started the press conference addressing back to school worries from administrators, as well as parents.
+In the state, Dr. Romero reports 735 new COVID-19 cases.
+This is down from 912 cases reported on Wednesday.

-“I’m glad we postponed the start date of school for two weeks because it gives us the chance to study other states that are opening.
-We’re going to utilize this time effectively,” Hutchinson said.
+Of the top counties in Arkansas with new COVID-19 cases, Dr. Romero reports Craighead with 69, Poinsett 27, Crittenden and Mississippi at 23 and Greene at 22.

 Copyright 2020 KAIT.
 All rights reserved.